As a composer, I approach my art musically.

 It's all in the details...

-These Jewels merge my personal interests of music, art, and science that further explore sacred geometry, fractals, and symmetry.
-A Kaleido-Jewel is more than an image seen with our eyes; it is an actual moment in time that express both the microcosm and macrocosm simultaneously.
+These mandalas merge my personal interests of music, art, and science that further explore sacred geometry, fractals, and symmetry.
+It is more than an image seen with our eyes; it is an actual moment in time that express both the microcosm and macrocosm simultaneously.

 A measure of the finite and a road map to infinity!

-As a Hawaii-born San Francisco-based artist, I continue to experiment with patterns of theme and variation that mimic nature and the cosmos in a way I find refreshing, invigorating, and engaging.
+As a Hawaii-born San Francisco-based artist, I continue to experiment with patterns of theme and variation that mimic nature and the cosmos in a way to inspire wonder and beauty.